Myogenesis: Skeletal muscle

 During embryogenesis, the dermomyotome and/or myotome in the somites contain the myogenic progenitor cells that will evolve into the prospective skeletal muscle.
 The determination of dermomyotome and myotome is regulated by a gene regulatory network that includes a member of the T-box family, tbx6, ripply1, and mesp-ba.
 Skeletal myogenesis depends on the strict regulation of various gene subsets in order to differentiate the myogenic progenitors into myofibers.
 Basic helix-loop-helix (bHLH) transcription factors, MyoD, Myf5, myogenin, and MRF4 are critical to its formation.
 MyoD and Myf5 enable the differentiation of myogenic progenitors into myoblasts, followed by myogenin, which differentiates the myoblast into myotubes.
 MRF4 is important for blocking the transcription of muscle-specific promoters, enabling skeletal muscle progenitors to grow and proliferate before differentiating.

 There are a number of events that occur in order to propel the specification of muscle cells in the somite.
 For both the lateral and medial regions of the somite, paracrine factors induce myotome cells to produce MyoD protein—thereby causing them to develop as muscle cells.
 A transcription factor (TCF4) of connective tissue fibroblasts is involved in the regulation of myogenesis.
 Specifically, it regulates the type of muscle fiber developed and its maturations.
 Low levels of TCF4 promote both slow and fast myogenesis, overall promoting the maturation of muscle fiber type.
 Thereby this shows the close relationship of muscle with connective tissue during the embryonic development.

 Regulation of myogenic differentiation is controlled by two pathways: the phosphatidylinositol 3-kinase/Akt pathway and the Notch/Hes pathway, which work in a collaborative manner to suppress MyoD transcription.
 The O subfamily of the forkhead proteins (FOXO) play a critical role in regulation of myogenic differentiation as they stabilize Notch/Hes binding.
 Research has shown that knockout of FOXO1 in mice increases MyoD expression, altering the distribution of fast-twitch and slow-twitch fibers.

 Muscle fusion

 Primary muscle fibers originate from primary myoblasts and tend to develop into slow muscle fibers.
 Secondary muscle fibers then form around the primary fibers near the time of innervation.
 These muscle fibers form from secondary myoblasts and usually develop as fast muscle fibers.
 Finally, the muscle fibers that form later arise from satellite cells.

 Two genes significant in muscle fusion are Mef2 and the twist transcription factor.
 Studies have shown knockouts for Mef2C in mice lead to muscle defects in cardiac and smooth muscle development, particularly in fusion.
 The twist gene plays a role in muscle differentiation.

 The SIX1 gene plays a critical role in hypaxial muscle differentiation in myogenesis.
 In mice lacking this gene, severe muscle hypoplasia affected most of the body muscles, specifically hypaxial muscles.

+In myoblasts, PtdIns5P, produced by the lipid phosphatase MTM1, is rapidly metabolized by PI5P 4-kinase α into PI(4,5)P2, which accumulates at the plasma membrane.
+This accumulation facilitates the formation of podosome-like protrusions, where the fusogen Myomaker is localized, playing a crucial role in the spatiotemporal regulation of myoblast fusion.